openBackhaul/tdmContainer/README.md

 # tdmContainer
-Technology specific amendment to the LayerProtocol class for a transport resource for TDM
+This model is a technology specific amendment to the LayerProtocol class of the ONF Core IM for managing TDM interfaces (e.g. E1, STM-1).

 ### [1.0.0](../../tree/TR532v1_0)
 - TR-532 v1.0 officially published by ONF in December 2016